-Elmhurst College’s Department of Communication Sciences and Disorders provides its students with a strong understanding of human communication, and its disorders and differences.
+Elmhurst University’s Department of Communication Sciences and Disorders provides its students with a strong understanding of human communication, and its disorders and differences.

 Graduates go on to careers in high-growth fields including speech-language pathology, audiology and related human services.

 - A cutting-edge communication sciences and disorders major and minor

 - A master’s program in communication sciences and disorders

 - A master’s program in occupational therapy